Key Takeaways

 Employee count and payroll

-Therapists and estheticians performing repetitive motions have ergonomic injury risks over time.
+Therapists and estheticians face ergonomic injury risks from repetitive motions.
 Each practitioner, receptionist and maintenance worker expands your workers' comp footprint, with premiums calculated on total wages and job classifications.

 care icon